 - 2.12.6.3 Other than as specified in para 7.5.1, exceptions to separation minima are: - a. aircraft landing in formation with respect to each other (refer paragraph 2.12.6.4) and - aircraft operating in different areas or lanes on aerodromes with runways or facilities suitable for simultaneous landings. - 2.12.6.4 ADF Formation Landings.
 The leader of a formation shall obtain permission to join the traffic circuit on behalf of the whole formation.
 All pilots in the formation shall maintain a listening watch on the TOWER frequency.
 When aircraft land in formation, the tower controller shall allocate one landing sequence number to the formation.
 When the aircraft carry out a stream landing on the same runway in quick succession, a landing clearance shall be obtained by the formation leader.
 Individual pilots are responsible for providing their own separation during and after landing.
 Individual pilots of a formation shall report at the base leg position. - 2.12.6.5 ADF Touch-and-Go Landings.
-Pilots shall nominate on base leg or on final in the case of a straight-in approach, their intention to make a touch-and-go landing. - 2.12.6.6 ADF Full-Stop Landings.
-At military aerodromes a controller shall not instruct a military aircraft to make a full-stop landing.
-He may, however, request a pilot to make a full-stop landing due traffic.
-An arriving aircraft can be expected to make a full-stop landing unless advice to the contrary is received. - 2.12.6.7 ADF Dangerous Cargo and Explosive Weapon Stores.
+Pilots shall nominate on base leg or on final in the case of a straight-in approach, their intention to make a touch-and-go landing. - - 2.12.6.7 ADF Dangerous Cargo and Explosive Weapon Stores.
 Pilots of military aircraft shall notify ATC of any dangerous cargo or explosive weapons stores being carried when requesting landing instructions, unless the information has been previously advised.